dirtyfilthy/siem-from-scratch/README.md

 You can base copy this from the example VagrantFile in the project directory.
 A more granular example VagrantFile is provided at "VagrantFile.verbose" if you need more control over the provisioning process.

+## Beats Agents

+Beats are the datashippers for the siem.
+The SIEM is configured to accept logstash input from beats agents on SIEM_IP:5044, no encryption is configured.
+More information about beats can be found at https://www.elastic.co/beats/

+For convenience, a number of Windows and Debian Beats agent install scripts are provided under "siem/installers".
+These include installers for auditbeat, packetbeat and filebeat; and the windows only winlogbeat.
+Each provision script takes one argument, the IP of the SIEM.

+The auditbeat and winlogbeat installers should work without further configuration, as will the debian packetbeat installer.
+Packetbeat may require configuration of the interface under Windows, edit the "siem/conf/packetbeat/packetbeat-win.yml" file to configure this.
+Filebeat should mostly work under Debian but Windows will need to edit the "siem/conf/filebeat/filebeat-win.yml" file to point the location of logfiles.

+The Windows installers presume the use of powershell and the Vagrant WinRM communicator.

+To use an installer add a line like the following in to your Vagrant machine definition in the 'config.vm.define "machine" do cfg' section:

+    cfg.vm.provision "shell", path: "siem/installers/windows-install-winlogbeat.ps1", args: "172.28.128.20"

+changing "172.28.128.20" to the IP of your SIEM

 ### Root Certificate

 The first time "vagrant up" is run, a root cert will be created in "siem/certs/myca/myCA.crt".
 You'll need to install this locally on whatever machine you are using to access the Kibana SIEM dashboard.

 ### SIEM Dashboard

-The dashboard will become available on https://SIEMIP:5601/
+The dashboard will become available on https://SIEM_IP:5601/

-The username and password is elastic / Password1
+The default username and password is elastic / Password1

-## Beats Agents

-Beats are the datashippers for the siem.
-The SIEM is configured to accept logstash input from beats agents on SIEMIP:5044, no encryption is configured.
-More information about beats can be found at https://www.elastic.co/beats/

 ## Configuration